 |Distance||223 miles (360 km)|

 |Average train duration||2 h 29 min|

-|Average train ticket price||$62 (€49)|
+|Average train ticket price||$68 (€57)|

 |Train companies||Renfe AVE or Renfe|

-Trains from Madrid to Alicante cover the 223 miles (360 km) long trip taking on average 2 h 23 min with our travel partners like Renfe AVE or Renfe.
-There are direct train services available.
-You can get the cheapest train tickets for this trip for as low as $42 (€33), but the average price of train tickets is $62 (€49).
+Trains from Madrid to Alicante cover the 223 miles (360 km) long trip taking on average 2 h 29 min with our travel partners like Renfe AVE or Renfe.
+Normally, there are 7 trains operating per day, including direct services available.
+You can get the cheapest train tickets for this trip for as low as $56 (€46), but the average price of train tickets is $68 (€57).
 Travelers depart most frequently from Madrid-Puerta de Atocha and arrive in Alicante-Terminal.

-When you ride with Renfe, you can expect to find an impressive fleet of trains offering different levels of comfort, amenities and time needed to travel to your destination: high-speed AVE for long-distance routes, Alvia and Altaria for domestic routes in parts of Spain, Euromed for domestic routes along the Spanish Mediterranean coast, regional Avant commuter trains and Trenhotel night trains.
+Renfe is Spain’s national train company offering a multitude of domestic routes and international routes to France and Portugal.
+Renfe is known for its range of ticket types to fit anyone’s budget, such as the Basic, Elige and Premium tickets.
+Renfe also has discount cards for qualified travelers like the Renfe Gold Card and +Renfe Youth Card 50, which you can use on Omio.
+When you ride with Renfe, you can expect to find an impressive fleet of trains offering different levels of comfort, amenities and time needed to travel to your destination.
+These train types include Renfe AVE for high-speed long-distance routes, Alvia and Altaria for domestic routes in parts of Spain, Euromed for routes along the stunning Mediterranean coast, Avant commuter trains and Trenhotel night trains.

 A passenger train from Madrid to Alicante covers a distance of about 224 miles (360 km).
 The route has between 8 and 11 trains leaving Madrid for Alicante every day.
 Journeys between the two Spanish cities take at least two hours.